Thatchanon-anancharoenkij/Thatchanon-anancharoenkij.github.io/_pages/about.md

 ---

 I am a PhD student in applied statistics at Chiang Mai University.
 My research focuses on Causal inference and statistical learning theory.
 I am currently focusing on theoretical causal inference.
-I do not limit my scope to pure theory, but I am deeply interested in applying these causal frameworks across various scientific fields
+I do not limit my scope to pure theory, but I am deeply interested in applying these causal frameworks across various scientific fields.

 ## Education